 We are all affected by our mental health, whether an event has triggered short term difficulties, or we are managing a longer term condition.

-If you are experiencing new mental health symptoms, such as low mood or panic attacks, or have never sought help and feel you can no longer manage your difficulties alone, the Wellbeing Officers can be contacted via the Student Centre and will help by:
+If you are experiencing new mental health symptoms, such as low mood or panic attacks, or have never sought help and feel you can no longer manage your difficulties alone, the Wellbeing Advisers can help by:

 - Initially listening carefully to you about what is causing your difficulties and any impact these are having upon your studies or university life generally